-Data has many meanings.
 Virtually any business that has invested in a GPS tracking solution can track the location of their vehicles by pinpointing them on a map.
-But times have changed.
-The sophistication of data has expanded to deliver the real financial costs of a vehicle and driver behaviour on the road.
+But times have changed and the sophistication of data has expanded to deliver insights into how driver behaviour effects operational efficiency, costs and overall business performance.

 Progressions in technology can now tie driver behaviour directly to company benchmarks, including safety behaviour, fuel use and the vehicle maintenance costs.
-The right software will identify a company’s biggest priorities, whether it’s revenue, customer satisfaction or compliance, and deliver that data to motivate daily business decisions.
+The right software will identify a company’s biggest priorities, whether it’s revenue, customer satisfaction or compliance, and deliver that data to help make daily decisions.

-Vehicle and driver behaviour data helps businesses record daily vehicle activity without physically reaching inside the hood of a vehicle to extract information.
-This data gives users a powerful look at the health of their business through custom vehicle statistics about their fleet’s activity.
-This type of deep data goes beyond track-and-trace information by steering a company’s focus towards items, such as the total time spent at a job site, that may have been previously overlooked.
+Vehicle and driver behaviour data helps businesses record activity and gives users a powerful look at the health of their business through customizable insight about their fleet’s activity.
+This type of information goes beyond vehicle location and steers a company to focus on items, such as the total time spent at a job site, that may have been previously overlooked.
 In-depth data leads to more informed business decisions that can impact a company’s financial success.

-The versatility of fleet data helps track and monitor fuel waste and related costs, distances and miles traveled, idle time and driving habits, for single vehicles, sub-group or an entire fleet.
-GPS tracking software provide a full view of this fleet performance data, including the lowest and highest ranking vehicles for each of the metrics, giving users a handful of productivity, diagnostics and maintenance data.
+The versatility of fleet data helps track and monitor fuel waste and related costs, distances and miles traveled, idle time and driving habits, for a single vehicle, sub-group of vehicles or an entire fleet.
+GPS tracking software provides a complete view of fleet performance data, including the lowest and highest ranking vehicles or drivers for key performance metrics, giving users the information they need to take actions and improve business performance.

 Total Miles Driven